CaiqingJian/DFGET/README.md

 # DFGET
-The codes will be available when my paper about "DFGET" is accepted.
+Some of the codes are encrypted now, but it does not affect the running, and will be fully decrypted when my paper about "DFGET" is accepted.